nylander/BBB/README.md

     DAEMON_CONF=/etc/hostapd/hostapd.conf

-#### dnsmasq

-Setup dnsmasq to handle DHCP and DNS on our wifi network, otherwise your clients won't be able to get an IP address.
+Setup dnsmasq to handle DHCP and DNS on our wifi network, otherwise your clients won't be able to get an IP address:

-Edit the dnsmasq configuration file `/etc/dnsmasq.conf` to include this:
+#### Edit the dnsmasq configuration file `/etc/dnsmasq.conf` to include this:

     interface=wlan0
     dhcp-range=10.0.0.2,10.0.0.10,255.255.255.0,12h